comit-network/RFCs/RFC-002-SWAP.md

 #### `AlphaAsset/BetaAsset`
 The *Alpha Asset*/*Beta Asset* for this swap.
 As defined in the [terminology](#asset).

-The `parameters` value depends on the kind of asset described.
+The `parameters`' value depends on the kind of the described asset.
 Native assets SHOULD only have a `quantity` integer parameter in the smallest unit, supported by the *Ledger*.

 Esoteric assets such as tokens, sub-coins or collectibles MAY need further parameters to be described.